mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 The `Sensors/Cameras <https://docs.clearpathrobotics.com/docs/ros/config/yaml/sensors/cameras>`__
-page of the Clearpath Robotics documentation shows an example of the data structure that defines an |realsense| camera instance.
+page of the Clearpath Robotics documentation shows an example of the data structure that defines an Intel® RealSense™ camera instance.
 Intel proposes to add the following ``camera`` configuration as the first device in the ``sensors`` section.
-This configuration has been tested successfully with the |lp_amr|:
+This configuration has been tested successfully with the Autonomous Mobile Robot:

 .. code-block:: text